Clubs & Organizations

 BETA club

 Beta Club is a service organization.
 Members are invited to join after receiving 3 nominations from faculty members during the Spring.
-Eleventh and Twelfth graders may be members (sophomores may be nominated at the end of sophomore year for the following year).
+Eleventh and Twelfth graders may be members (Sophomores may be nominated at the end of sophomore year for the following year).
 Members complete service projects on and off campus and are developing leadership skills as well as promoting useful causes through their service work.

 Makeup Beta Club Meetings

 Make up meetings are available on the Thursday following the meeting date every month.
-Make up meetings begin at 7 a.m. in Room 100.
+Make up meetings begin at 7:00 AM in Room 100.

 By-Laws of the National Senior Beta Club

-- This chapter of the National Beta Club will meet 2nd Tuesday of each month at 2:45.
+This chapter of the National Beta Club will meet 2nd Tuesday of each month at 2:45.

-- The classes from which members may be drawn will be grades 11-12.
+The classes from which members may be drawn will be grades 11-12.

-- The scholastic requirements for membership will be a 3.0 or above.
+The scholastic requirements for membership will be a 3.0 or above.

-- The officers to be elected for this club will be president, vice-president, secretary, treasurer and historian.
+The officers to be elected for this club will be president, vice-president, secretary, treasurer and historian.
 The officers should be members from the previous year.

-- Each member must complete 5 service hours per semester to remain in the club.
+Each member must complete 5 service hours per semester to remain in the club.
 At least one (1) of those five hours each semester must be in service to Sachse High School or another GISD school.

-- Service hours must be reported to the Vice-President on or before the last day of the term.
+Service hours must be reported to the Vice-President on or before the last day of the term.

-- If a student is dropped from membership, it should be reported to the National Beta Club office immediately.
+If a student is dropped from membership, it should be reported to the National Beta Club office immediately.
 If the student is reinstated, he or she will not be required to pay the national membership fee again.

 A member may be dropped from membership for the following reasons:

-- Absence without justifiable reason from 3 regular meetings.
+Absence without justifiable reason from 3 regular meetings.

-- Scholastic record falls below a 3.0.
+Scholastic record falls below a 3.0.
 However, no member will be dropped for scholastic deficiency without being accorded a probationary period of one term.

-- Failure to complete 3 service hours during any term.
+Failure to complete 3 service hours during any term.

-- For moral or disciplinary reasons.
+For moral or disciplinary reasons.

 Sponsor/Advisor